LiuJiewenTT/MCModDependencyCheck/working.md

 ## Update Logs

+### 2023.6.28

+The changes are about all these recent days:

+1. UPX is enabled for packing.
+2. Do tests and fix some bugs.

 ### 2023.4.26

 1. Now there is an ability to give you the documents of itself from command line.
 The function is completed for use.